John Ball Zoo

 Special Events at the John Ball Zoo

 The John Ball Zoo offers not only animals and experiences to enjoy but also several fun events throughout the year.
-These events make the zoo an even more special place to be:
+These events are great times of year to plan a visit to the zoo.

 Frequently Asked Questions About the John Ball Zoo